Water Quality in Norway

 Norway is generally a very healthy place, making it one of the top countries to live in.
-Water quality in Norway is exceptional as tap water is always safe to drink.
+Water quality in Norway is exceptional, as tap water is always safe to drink.

 Water quality in Norway ranks second in having the best tap water in the world.
 The country has special programs that protect its groundwater and other water systems that safeguard the quality of water for its citizens.

 Norway’s tap water is exceptional and can be consumed from anywhere, however, this does not guarantee complete safety.
 More than 1.3 million Norwegians live in regions where their drinking water is not treated against parasites.
 Experts advise those living in the untreated areas to pay special attention to the water’s tint.
-The color of the water is an indication of overall quality, and if the water quality is poor, it is colored or foul-smelling or recently changed, it should not be used without taking precautions.
+The color of the water is an indication of overall quality, and if water quality is poor, it is colored or foul-smelling or recently changed, and should not be used without taking precautions.

 The water quality in Norway is exceptional and the Norwegian government continues to actively work to maintain the standard of drinking water.

 Norway provides one of the best water supply systems in the world.
-While the challenges for Norway in maintaining its water supply include increased overflow discharges, leakage from sewers reduced treatment capacity and minor outbreaks that could be linked to the country’s water supply, the water quality in Norway remains far superior compared to many countries in the world.
+While the challenges for Norway in maintaining its water supply include increased overflow discharges, leakage from sewers, reduced treatment capacity and minor outbreaks that could be linked to the country’s water supply, the water quality in Norway remains far superior compared to many countries in the world.

 – Rochelle R. Dean